 How to Store and Reheat Leftovers

-- You can store your leftover Kung Pao beef in the refrigerator for 3-5 days.
+- You can store leftover Kung Pao beef in an airtight container and keep it in the refrigerator for 3 to 4 days.

 - When you’re ready to reheat, add it to a pan or wok.
 Bring it to a simmer over low heat and serve when the beef strips are warm.

 - To freeze it, simply ensure your airtight container is also freezer safe.
 It will keep in the freezer for about 4 months.

 - 1 pound flank steak, thinly sliced against the grain into ¼-inch thick strips

 - salt and fresh ground black pepper, to taste

 - 2 tablespoons cornstarch

 - 2 tablespoons vegetable oil or canola oil

 - 5 Thai red dried chiles